Whether you cook with them, use them for medicinal purposes, bug control in your garden or just like the way they smell.

 There is so much you can do with them and so many ways to grow them.
 If you have never had fresh herbs growing at your house I encourage you to pick a couple and give it a try.

-Check out my link for tons of ideas.
+Check out my link on the next page for tons of ideas.

 Have fun and let it grow.